BigBIueWhale/openwebui_config/README.md

 I want to add support for the models-

 - **GLM-4-32B-0414** https://github.com/THUDM/GLM-4 released April 2025.
-Specifically- the non-thinking version seems to be a very good coding model for creating code for graphical user interfaces.
+Specifically- the non-thinking version seems to be a very good coding model for creating code for graphical user interfaces.\
+  Will have to update to `Ollama version 0.6.5 (April 2025)` https://www.reddit.com/r/LocalLLaMA/comments/1k4w9p2/i_uploaded_glm432b0414_glmz132b0414_q4_k_m_to/

 - **Gemma-3-27B-it** https://huggingface.co/google/gemma-3-27b-it non-thinking, multimodal.
 Able to generate code for quite a good and stable p5.js tree.
 I'm very impressed by this model from Google.